Deep-MI/BrainPrint/README.md

 ```
 import lapy
 from brainprintpython import brainPrint
-from brainprintpython import brainPrintPostProc
 brainPrint.run_brainprintPostProc(sdir="/my/subjects/directory", sid="my_subject_id")
 ```

 See `help(brainPrint)` and `brainPrint.get_help()` for further usage info and additional options.

-Use the `run_brainprint` function from the `brainprint` module to run an
+Use the `run_postproc` function from the `brainPrintPostProc` module to do the
-analysis:
+post-processing:

 ```
 import lapy
-brainPrint.run_brainprint(file="/my/brainprint/output")
-brainPrint.run_brainprint(list="/my/list/of/brainprint/outputs")
+from brainprintpython import brainPrintPostProc
+brainPrintPostProc.run_postproc(file="/my/brainprint/output")
+brainPrintPostProc.run_postproc(list="/my/list/of/brainprint/outputs")
 ```

 See `help(brainPrintPostProc)` and `brainPrintPostProc.get_help()` for